PierreLorenzi/HyperCardPreview/StackFormat.md

 0x20 | UInt16 | Number of hash integers in a card entry in the pages, equal to (entry size - 4)/4 0x22 | UInt16 | Search hash value count, this value is used in search hash computations 0x24 | UInt32 | Checksum (to check it, cf the procedure) 0x28 | UInt32 | Total number of cards again.
-Both values must be computed differently and checked for equality.
+Both values are probably computed differently and checked for equality.
 0x2C | *4 bytes* | *=0*
 0x30 | Page Reference[] | The references of the pages